Family Trust Update – Exclude Foreigners

 Do ‘foreign persons’ in my Family Trust change from time to time?

 Whether a person is a ‘foreign person’ changes over time.
-For example, in some states, a permanent resident may be in Australia for less than 200 days in a given 12-month period – becoming a ‘foreign person’ at that time.
+For example, in some states, a permanent resident may be in Australia for less than 200 days in a 12-month period—becoming a ‘foreign person’ at that time.

-Similarly, changes in interests (direct or indirect) in a corporate trustee or a fixed trust (like a Unit or Bare trust) alter the characterisation of the company or trustee.
+Similarly, changes in interests (direct or indirect) in a corporate trustee or a fixed trust (like a Unit or Bare trust) alter the company’s or trustee’s characterisation.

 This is why the Legal Consolidated Deed to Remove Foreigners is designed to exclude current foreigners and beneficiaries who become foreigners in the future.